tvp-freeports/analysis_finance_reports/docs/source/index.rst

 freeports_analysis documentation
 ================================

-This packages is intended for generate a `csv` file from different finance reports
+This packages is intended for generate a `csv` file from different finance `pdf` reports

 .. toctree::